USS Dallas (SSN-700): Museum and delayed inactivation

-Naval Sea Systems Command, the city of Dallas and the Dallas Navy League began discussions in 2008 for items from the boat in support of a memorial.
-These will become available during the actual vessel recycling phase, which is scheduled for 2023 for Dallas.
+Naval Sea Systems Command, the city of Dallas, and the Dallas Navy League began discussions in 2008 for items from the boat in support of a memorial.
+These will become available during the actual vessel recycling phase, which was scheduled for 2023 for Dallas.

-Originally, it was planned to decommission Dallas in September 2014.
-In May 2013, officials with the city of Dallas, Texas, announced a plan to create a maritime museum more than 250 mi from the nearest body of water in which a submarine can operate.
-Mayor Mike Rawlings and members of a foundation formed to create the new facility revealed one of their goals is to acquire and display Dallas next to a 30000 ft2 museum building.
+Originally, the decommissioning of Dallas was scheduled for September 2014.
+In May 2013, officials with the city of Dallas announced a plan to create a maritime museum more than 250 mi from the nearest body of water in which a submarine can operate.
+Mayor Mike Rawlings and members of a foundation formed to create the new facility revealed one of their goals was to acquire and display Dallas next to a 30000 ft2 museum building.

-In 2013, the US Navy announced that the plan to retire Dallas had been extended to Fiscal Year 2017 and that instead, would begin inactivation in early 2015.
-The US Navy projected to save $10 million in Pre-Inactivation Restricted Availability (PIRA) costs as a result of the change.
+In 2013, the US Navy announced that the plan to retire Dallas had been extended to Fiscal Year 2017, and that instead, would begin inactivation in early 2015.
+The Navy projected to save $10 million in preinactivation restricted availability costs as a result of the change.

-A "Dallas Maritime Museum" (DMMF) was announced in 2013 to be located along the banks of the Trinity River, and had planned to contain some components of the original boat, such as her sail.
-Some initial, enthusiastic but technically unfounded proposals discussed moving the entire, nearly 7,000 ton submarine to the museum.
+A "Dallas Maritime Museum", announced in 2013 to be located along the banks of the Trinity River, had planned to contain some components of the original boat, such as her sail.
+Some initial, enthusiastic, but technically unfounded proposals discussed moving the entire, nearly 7,000-ton submarine to the museum.
 Unhelpfully, albeit a need of the Navy, the boat's on-again, off-again retirement scheduling impacted the project's momentum.
-Over years the project languished, lost its staffing, supporters, allocated real estate site and quietly shut down.
-The DMMF website is now for sale.
+Over years, the project languished, lost its staffing, supporters, and allocated real estate site, and quietly shut down.
+The museum's website was now for sale in 2018.

 The Dallas Navy League had planned to host the four-day inactivation ceremony, to take place in Galveston, Texas, on 7 April 2017.
-The Navy League subsequently reported that this public relations event was canceled by the US Navy, citing "budgetary constraints" while operating under a continuing resolution.
+The Navy League subsequently reported that this public-relations event was canceled by the US Navy, citing "budgetary constraints" while operating under a continuing resolution.
 Additionally, costs to the City of Dallas and/or the US Navy from leasing back already-allocated pier space were judged as excessive.
-The requirement to compensate commercial shipping companies for their already-reserved commercial pier space resulted from the Navy's on-again/off-again planning cycle for the inactivation ceremony, which ultimately was re-canceled.
+The requirement to compensate commercial shipping companies for their already-reserved commercial pier space resulted from the Navy's on-again/off-again planning cycle for the inactivation ceremony, which ultimately was recanceled.

 Awards

-Dallas received two Meritorious Unit Commendations, two Navy Unit Commendations and was awarded the Battle Efficiency E for FY 1986, 1991, 1992, 1993, 1999, 2000 and 2013.
-Further recognition includes nomination for the 1993 Battenberg Cup as the best all-around ship in the fleet and the 1999 Engineering "E" and Medical "M".
+Dallas received two Meritorious Unit Commendations and two Navy Unit Commendations and was awarded the Battle Efficiency E for FYs 1986, 1991, 1992, 1993, 1999, 2000, and 2013.
+Her further recognition includes nomination for the 1993 Battenberg Cup as the best all-around ship in the fleet and the 1999 Engineering "E" and Medical "M".